SubtitleEdit/plugins/README.md

 What can be done with plugins
 =============================

-At the momemnt plugins can be made in these menus: file, tool, sync, translate, spellcheck
+At the momemnt plugins can be made in these menus: file, tools, sync, translate, spellcheck

 A new subtitle format can also be added via a plugin.